She only said yes because it was me.

 Then she said yes to everything else.

-Coverage · Studio · short session
+Coverage · Studio ensaio · short session, Dublin

 Brief · Editorial, intimate, two people who already know each other